Teodor-Dumitrescu/CNN-for-Surgical-mask-detection/README.md

 I have taken into consideration the predictions of 6 of my trained models.
 Their accuracies on kaggle (on the test set) ranged from 69% to 71.6%.
 My prediction for each example in the test set was an average of the predictions of those 6 models (before rounding to 0/1 values).
 The combined accuracy, on kaggle, is 73.22% and the final predictions should be more consistent than say if I used only the model with 71.66% accuracy.

-I am on the **1st** place in the competition on the public leaderboard.
+I am int the **1st** place in the competition on the public leaderboard.
 When the final standings are revealed, we will be ranked by our model’s accuracy on the whole test set (3000 examples) instead of only a subset (1000 examples).

 ![kaggle_before](https://user-images.githubusercontent.com/48453930/83947930-cd017280-a822-11ea-9850-1d42bcb06974.png)